voschezang/coding-handbook/management-principles.md

 - Sales prefers bulk orders due to costs

 Typical solutions: ship orders in increments, vertical integration, store resources in a central location

-## Organizational Learning

-An optimal learning environment has:

-- A teacher/coach/facilitator
-- Other learners
-- Customer or real-world feedback

-Learning requires both theory and practice (experimentation).
-Making mistakes is a vital part of learning.

-- Prefer collaboration over competition.
-The latter discourages mistakes, and thus hampers learning.

-Learning on a local level is easy, but learning at the "middle management level" is not (e.g. due to competition, fear of failure).

-Local improvements and adaptation are a vital complement to top-down strategies.

-- This requires alignment on all levels.
-Hence higher management should share their vision and strategy within the organization.
-- Local improvements are usually easier than global ones.